qmk/qmk_firmware/keyboards/jj4x4/README.md

 ![jj4x4](https://cdn.shopify.com/s/files/1/2711/4238/products/JJ4x4case-1_1024x1024.jpg?v=1532325339)

-A  4x4 ortholinear keypad kit made and KPRepublic on AliExpress.
+A  4x4 keypad kit made and KPRepublic on AliExpress.
 This is a chopped off version of the jj40 with rearranged keys.

 Keyboard Maintainer: [QMK Community](https://github.com/qmk)
 Hardware Supported: Atmega32A